apex/up/Readme.md

 ## Pro Features

-Up Pro is **$20/mo USD** for unlimited use within your company, with no additional cost per team member.
-Up Pro is currently in early-access alpha, please use the **up-early-adopter-57AAA8693354** coupon for 50% off indefinitely.
+Up Pro is **$20/mo USD** for unlimited use within your company.
+While in development, you may use the `up-early-adopter-DDD6B4D59963` coupon for 35% off forever.
 Head over to [Subscribing to Up Pro](https://up.docs.apex.sh/#guides.subscribing_to_up_pro) to get started.

 Note that the following Pro features are currently available: